jonnonz1/nz-statute-book/acts/public/1974/housing-corporation-act-1974.md

     (i) the Corporation's current statement of intent; or (ii) a notice or agreement under section 20; or (iii) a plan under section 20A:
-  (j) conducting research into, and monitoring trends in, housing and services related to housing:
+  (j) conducting research into, and monitoring trends in, housing and services related to housing (but not for the purpose of advising the Minister of Housing on those matters):
-  (k) advising the Minister of Housing on housing and services related to housing:
+  (k)
   (l) any other functions conferred on it by this Act or any other enactment.
 (3) In performing any of its functions, the Corporation may consult any person or organisation whose views or knowledge it believes will enhance its performance of the function.
 (4) Subsection (2) does not limit subsection (1).